Stan125/Stan125.github.io/about.md

 Because statistics can be head-aching at times, I play Lacrosse and like to travel a lot.
 I speak german, english y un poco de español.

 If you want to get in touch with me, write me an e-mail.
-I am always open for some cool projects.
+I am always open for some cool projects!